General Program Questions

 What are the minimum qualifications to apply?

-To start the application, applicants may first complete the contact info form and shortly after you submit the form, you will be redirected to the BTR Cohort 22 application.
+To start the application, applicants may first complete the contact info form.
+Shortly after submitting the form, you will be redirected to the BTR Cohort 23 application.
 BTR recommends that applicants bookmark this link so that they can easily access the online application.

 What is the BTR Admissions Process?